savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 Since Python 3.11, we've had something called the [Specializing Adaptive Interpreter](https://peps.python.org/pep-0659/) in CPython (a significant contributor to why
 Python 3.11 was about 25% faster than Python 3.10 for most workloads).
 We won't get into this too deep in this blog post but in essence, the idea here is that once a bytecode instruction has been executed enough times in a code path, the interpreter can "specialize" it based on types and values seen at runtime.

-For example, let's consider the `BINARY_OP` instruction in our bytecode above.
-If the interpreter sees you're doing a lot of integer subtraction, it might opt to replace it with the specialized instruction that only handles integer subtraction, `BINARY_OP_SUBTRACT_INT`.
-This means that the interpreter can skip type checks and other overhead associated with more generic operations, making it faster even without the JIT compiler.
+For example, let’s consider the `BINARY_OP` instruction in our bytecode.
+If the interpreter sees you're doing a lot of integer subtraction, it might optimize that instruction internally by installing a fast path for integers.
+This means that while the bytecode still says `BINARY_OP`, the interpreter skips type checks and uses a specialized implementation for integer subtraction behind the scenes, making it significantly faster, even without the JIT compiler.

 ## Okay, so what happens in JIT builds?